worotyns/lock-state/README.md

 # LockState Service

 Simple service with lock management.
+With just a few API calls, you can create, check, and modify locks effortlessly.

+It may be useful for Github Actions Pipelines (like lock QA branch deployment when E2E testing is turning on etc.)

 This service can be used in production with low workloads.

 ## Create new lock